rkingett/myblog/content/writing/nonfiction/the-colonization-of-confidence.md

 "Yeah," Leo says,

 "Great!
 Alright, creators," Brad announces.
 The word 'creators' sounds slippery in his mouth, like he's selling a subscription service.
-"Let's optimize the workflow tonight.
-Who's ready to output?"
+"Let's synergize the workflow tonight.
+Go on, Leo."

 I have to suppress the urge to violently groan about his word choice.
 Instead, I turn my head towards Leo.
 I can't wait to hear this.